Ghazal 98, Verse 5

 FWP:

-The commentators, and especially Faruqi, have analyzed this one quite helpfully.
-I don't have much to add.
-It's a verse of wildly abstract philosophizing, with no doubt a certain free-floating charm as it drifts through the void.
+In short, this is a verse of wildly abstract philosophizing, with no doubt a certain free-floating charm as it drifts through the void.

-But consider a suggestive case for comparison: {97,7}. {97,7} too has a vahm, a display of pech -o-taab, and a problematical Other lurking in the background.
-But in {97,7} the Other is the Rival, and the situation is not maximally abstract but maximally specific, since it directly concerns a 'union' that seems to be actually taking place.
+But consider a suggestive case for comparison: {97,7}.
+It too has a vahm , a display of pech -o-taab , and a problematical Other lurking in the background.
+But in {97,7} the Other is the Rival, and the situation is not maximally abstract but maximally specific, since it directly concerns a 'union' that, it seems, might be actually taking place.

 It makes me feel full of impatience and pech -o-taab to read them.
 I'll take the haunting, memorable {98,4} any day.
-The presence of a real horse (well, somewhat real, anyway), with his reins and stirrups flapping, running as he pleases, energizes that verse.
+The presence of a real horse (well, somewhat real, anyway), perhaps with reins and stirrups flapping, running as he pleases, energizes that verse.
 Nothing energizes this verse.
-It is only estimably and complexly philosophical.
-From a poet like Ghalib, I want more.
+It is only complexly and unresolvably philosophical.
+From a poet like Ghalib, I want to ask for a bit more flash.